Research into treatments for prostate cancer

 Cancer vaccines are designed to try to stimulate the body's own immune system to fight cancer.
 There are different ways to make vaccines.
 Some can be used by anyone with prostate cancer, while others are made specifically for each patient.
 The personalised vaccines are made by taking cells called dendritic cells out of a patient's blood and mixing them with their own prostate cancer cells.
 The idea is that the dendritic cells in the vaccine will stimulate other cells in the immune system to recognise and attack the prostate cancer cells in the body.

 In the United States, the Food and Drug Administration agency (FDA) have approved a dendritic cell cancer vaccine called sipuleucel-T (Provenge).
 Sipuleucel-T is for the treatment of prostate cancer that has spread and standard hormone therapy treatments are not working.
 This drug has not been approved for use in Europe yet.
-A European study is looking at sipuleucel-T for prostate cancer that has spread and is no longer responding to hormone therapy.
-The aim of this study is to look at the practicalities of producing sipuleucel-T, ensuring its quality and giving it safely to men in Europe.
+A European study is looking at sipuleucel-T for prostate cancer that has spread.
+The aim of this study is to look at the practicalities of producing sipuleucel-T, ensuring its quality, and giving it safely to men in Europe.
+This trial has closed and we are waiting for the results.

 Other types of prostate cancer vaccines in trials have used viruses that are changed in the laboratory to contain prostate specific antigen (PSA).
 When the virus injection is given, the immune system reacts to the virus.
 It becomes sensitive to PSA and hopefully kills the prostate cancer cells that contain it.

 Doctors think that some men with advanced prostate cancer may benefit more from the steroid dexamethasone than others.
 There is a trial looking at levels of a substance called interleukin 8 (IL8) in the body, and whether these levels affect how well dexamethasone works against prostate cancer.
-Or whether the dexamethasone affects the IL8 levels.
+It is also trying to find out whether the dexamethasone affects the IL8 levels.
 This trial is no longer recruiting and we are waiting for the results.

 The TRICREST trial is looking at a steroid drug called triamcinolone for prostate cancer that has stopped responding to hormone therapy.
 The men taking part have triamcinolone alongside hormone therapy.